How can I use Alternate IDs to check-in patients?

 Can I get forms to automatically show up, based on the patient's reason for visit?

-You can set up Tablet Rules that will to automatically show appointment-specific forms.
-These can be very useful for collecting relevant information from patients before their appointment, without having to manually add forms to their queue.
+You can set up Tablet Rules that will automatically show appointment-specific forms.
+These can be very useful for collecting relevant information from patients before their appointment without having to manually add forms to their queue.

-For example, if a patient is booked for a back pain appointment, they could automatically be presented with this Back Pain eForm.
+For example, if a patient is booked for a "back pain" appointment, they could automatically be presented with a Back Pain eForm.

 Note: This feature is only available on the Telus API integration.
 PS Suite Custom Form integrations are unable to support this functionality.